 Notes (Free): Again, another built-in Apple app which gives you the capacity to jot notes down on the go and then email or text the notes to yourself or a colleague straight from your iPhone.

 Gmail and Inbox (Free): The official Gmail app makes it easy to check your emails on the run.
 The newly redesigned app brings the best of Gmail with real-time notifications, multiple account support and search across your entire inbox.
 A handy feature is the ability to switch between up to five accounts, so if you use Gmail for business and at home, you’ll like this one.
-Available on Android and you can download it here for iPad/iPhone.
+Available on Android and iTunes Apple Store for iPad/iPhone.

 Microsoft Outlook (Free): For both Android and Apple users, Outlook is a free email app that helps you get more done from anywhere with one unified view of your email, calendar, contacts, and attachments.
 Outlook automatically organises your most relevant emails and makes it quick to organise your inbox.
 You can schedule, share, and organise your inbox across OneDrive, or Dropbox with just a few taps.
 Outlook works with Microsoft Exchange, Office 365, Outlook.com, iCloud, Gmail, and Yahoo Mail.